chrisvo3/java-guide/vocabulary-terms/oop-principle.md

 ## Single Responsibility Principle (SPR)

+> A class, module or function should only have one sole responsibility

 It is important to keep every software entitiy (module, class, or function) focused on a single concern or functionality.